dstilesr/smart-routing/README.md

-├── dispatcher       # (GoLang) Component that dispatches tasks to workers ├── log-collector    # (GoLang) Component to collect logs from workers ├── worker           # (Python) Component that processes tasks └── producer         # (GoLang) Component to send tasks to the dispatcher to simulate traffic or run benchmarks
+├── dispatcher       # (GoLang) Component that dispatches tasks to workers ├── log-collector    # (GoLang) Component to collect logs from workers ├── worker           # (Python) Component that processes tasks └── producer         # (GoLang) Component to send tasks to the dispatcher to simulate traffic
 ```
 The dispatcher, log collector, and worker have `Dockerfile`s, and there is a `docker-compose.yml` file to spin up these services easily.
 The root directory also contains a `Taskfile.yml` file to run tasks using the [Task](https://taskfile.dev/) tool.
 Other files in the root folder are related to python setup and packaging.